MauricioRobayo/trm-api/README.md

 const trmapi = new TrmApi();
 ```

+### TypeScript

+The module is written in TypeScript and type definitions files are included.

 ### App Token

 A limited number of requests can be made without an app token, but they are subject to much lower throttling limits than request that do include one.